 For many tourists, the Changing of the Guards boxes pretty much what they believe to be the identity of what “Britain”.
 And because of that, it is no surprise that this is one of the most crowded free events in the city.
 Be prepared for massive amounts of people.

-Watching the shift change between the soldiers is 100% compatible with our goal of “London on a budget”.
-But it is only for the months of April, May, June and July.
-Everything starts at 11:30 AM, but to save yourself a good view I’d recommend arriving at 11 AM or earlier.
+Watching the shift change between the soldiers is 100% compatible with our “London on a budget” goal.
+But it is only for April, May, June and July.
+Everything starts at 11:30 am, but I’d recommend arriving at 11 am or earlier to save yourself a good view.

 Camden Town and Camden market

-Another amazing place in London.
+Another fantastic place in London.
+Camden Town is where Amy Winehouse used to live, is where some of the most incredible places for rock shows are and is where you can spend hours just walking around.
 And it is for sure on many visitors’ to-do lists.
-Camden Town is where Amy Winehouse use to live, is where some of the coolest places for rock shows are and is where you can spend hours just walking around.

 Camden Market is full of little shops that sell everything from goth clothes to ice cream made with liquid nitrogen.
-Sadly the huge popularity of Camden Market killed some of the originality you could find 15 years ago or more.
-It is super busy, sometimes over priced but a must go attraction.
+It is super busy, sometimes overpriced, but a must-go attraction.
+Sadly the massive popularity of Camden Market killed some of the originality you could find 15 years ago or more.

 To go to Camden Town and Camden Market is free, but eating or drinking around there can be expensive.
-The liquid nitrogen ice cream parlor has prices that starts at 4,45 pounds.
-The name is Chin Chin Labs and it is worth to go and share 1 ice cream with your friend.
-The portions are big and there’s more than enough for 2 people.
+The liquid nitrogen ice cream parlour has prices that start at 4,45 pounds.
+The portions are significant, and there’s more than enough for two people.
+The name is Chin Chin Labs, and it is worth going and sharing one ice cream with your friend.

 Brick Lane: Good vibe, street art and culture

-Brick Lane is one of my favorite spots in the city.
-It is becoming the place to be and has seen a huge boost of attention over the past years.
+Brick Lane is one of my favourite spots in the city.
+It is becoming the place to be and has seen an enormous boost of attention over the past years.

-This design-loving, multicultural, vintage-filled, artsy heaven has everything you could possibly ask the gods.
-Even if you hate hipsters, you’ll able to enjoy.
+This design-loving, multicultural, vintage-filled, artsy heaven has everything you could ask the gods.
+Even if you hate hipsters, you’ll be able to enjoy them.

-With a huge number of great and budget friendly Asian restaurants, Brick Lane is not just a great place to visit but an amazing option for lunch.
+With a vast number of excellent and budget-friendly Asian restaurants, Brick Lane is not just a great place to visit but a fantastic option for lunch.